Beginner Track • Topic 15

 3 The Ones You Will Actually Use

-Only One Responsible Source (6.302-1): This is your standard sole source authority.
+Only One Responsible Source (6.103-1): This is your standard sole source authority.
 The supplies or services required are available from only one responsible source and no other type of supplies or services will satisfy agency requirements.
-This is what brand name J&As typically cite.
-You need a written justification and approval (J&A) per FAR 6.303 and 6.304.
+This is what brand-name J&As typically cite.
+You need a written justification and approval (J&A) prepared and approved under FAR 6.104.

 4 J&A Requirements

-When you use a Part 6 exception, you generally need a Justification and Approval (J&A) document per FAR 6.303.
-The J&A must include specific elements: a description of what you are buying, why full and open competition is not suitable, the specific statutory authority being cited, market research results, any actions to remove barriers to competition in future acquisitions, and the contracting officer's certification that the justification is accurate.
+When you use a Part 6 authority under FAR 6.103, you generally need a Justification and Approval (J&A) document prepared under FAR 6.104.
+The J&A must include specific elements: a description of what you are buying, why full and open competition is not suitable, the statutory authority being cited, market research results, any actions to remove barriers to competition in future acquisitions, and the contracting officer's certification that the justification is accurate.

 Up to $900K: Contracting officer's certification is the approval.